tinomen/github-flow-labs/README.md

 ## Purpose

-- Knowing a team work flow using Git/GitHub is absolutely vital for you to succeed as a tech professional.
+- Knowing a team work flow using Git/GitHub is absolutely vital for you to succeed as a professional in this field.
 That is the purpose of this exercise.

 ## Objectives